Cultural Practice Links

 Integrated Pest Management - University of Connecticut – IPM sites for Field Corn, Greenhouse, Nursery, Small Fruit, Tree Fruit, Grapes, Turf, Vegetables and Weeds programs are designed to provide information to commercial interests.
 Homeowners may find the sites for growers useful for pest identification, but control methods are often not available to, nor practical for, homeowners.
 Homegrounds IPM site provides information directed to homeowners.

-Michigan State University’s Master Gardener Volunteers – Lots of online information for new and experienced growers of fruits and vegetables including diagnostic services.
+Michigan State University’s Master Gardener Resources – Lots of online information for new and experienced growers of fruits and vegetables including diagnostic services.

 Midatlantic Berry Guide (Penn State) – Detailed book addresses site selection, soil/weed/pest management, marketing, and more in strawberries, brambles, blueberries, currants and gooseberries.
 Book also has a notable list of supply/service resources.